mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-lifesciences.md

 1. In a workspace, select **Compute Environments** and then **New Environment**.

-2. Enter a descriptive name for this environment, e.g. "Google Life Sciences (europe-west2)".
+2. Enter a descriptive name for this environment, e.g., "Google Life Sciences (europe-west2)".

 3. Select **Google Life Sciences** as the target platform.